dantaeyoung/terralibrary/README.md

   - how do you run the command? 'closing the circle' ala Witch Hat Atelier?
     - incantations are a sequence of commands within a wrapper/parenthesis (faux lisp syntax). e.g. `(say!
 0123456)`
     - if the parenthesis isn't closed, the command doesn't run. `(say! hello` doesn't run. scanning `)` will run the command.
-    - if the incantation contains a placeholder, the command doesn't run. e.g. `(say! hello, my name is [1])`
+    - if the incantation contains a placeholder, the command doesn't run. e.g. `(say! hello, my name is [1])`. **this becomes a SPELL.**
-    - the metaphor is: incantation is written. when the incantation is complete, it runs and disappears. if it uses a placeholder, it stays fresh for 5 minutes, at which point it disappears.
+    - the metaphor is: incantation is written. when the incantation is complete, it runs and disappears. if it uses a placeholder, it becomes a **SPELL** stays fresh for 5 minutes, at which point it disappears.
-    - incantations can be assembled in `@write` mode. in this mode, any code scanned just gets added to a buffer.
+    - maybe: incantations can be assembled in `@write` mode. in this mode, any code scanned just gets added to a buffer.
-    - incantations can be cast in `@cast` mode. in this mode, the buffer is either immediately cast or cast as soon as possible.
+    - maybe: incantations can be cast in `@cast` mode. in this mode, the buffer is either immediately cast or cast as soon as possible.
     - wrappers are how incantations are versioned. such as `1-(say! hello)-1` or `oO--(say! hello)--Oo` or `x|x|x--(say! hello)--x|x|x`. the closing wrapper can just be `)` but it's kind of fun to have it be the same.
     - so. for example:
       - I scan `1-(`